olmescode/OverheadGui/README.md

 ## OverheadGui
 The OverheadGUI system is a Roblox Module for creating overhead GUI elements above each player's character in-game.
-The GUI includes the player's username and display name, a VIP icon to players who own a specific game pass and can also include a special animation for players who are in the top 10 of a specific data store.
+The GUI includes the player's username and display name, a VIP icon for players who own a specific game pass, and can also include a special animation for players who are in the top 10 of a specific data store.

 ### Features
 * Automatically clones the overhead GUI for each player who joins the game